favonia/cloudflare-ddns/README.markdown

 <details>
 <summary><em>Click to expand:</em> 🐣 DNS and WAF Defaults</summary>

+> These settings help the updater decide which TTLs, comments, proxy settings, and similar values to use.
+It often keeps the value already used by matching managed records or WAF items, but when it cannot decide, it uses the value below.
+>
-> 🤖 These settings tell the updater what values to use for DNS records and WAF content.
-Some, such as `WAF_LIST_DESCRIPTION`, are used only when something new must be created.
-For DNS record metadata and WAF item comments, the updater may keep the value already used by matching managed items when they all use the same one; otherwise it uses the value below.
+> 🤖 Some settings, such as `WAF_LIST_DESCRIPTION`, matter only when a WAF list must be created.
+For DNS record metadata and WAF item comments, the updater may keep the unanimous value already used by matching managed items; otherwise it uses the value below.

 | Name                                             | Meaning                                                                                                                                                                                                                                                                                                   | Default Value                              |
 | ------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------ |